YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/02_mojits.rst

 as well, but the for the purpose of this tutorial, we’ll only be covering Handlebars.

-If you know nothing about Handlebars, we suggest that you read the Handlebars documentation.
+If you know nothing about Handlebars, we suggest that you read the `Handlebars documentation <http://handlebarsjs.com/>`_.
 When a controller function calls ac.done with an object as a parameter, the object can be passed to the template file.
 The value of the property or key will replace the Handlebars expression.

 For example, in the controller function index below, the object ``{ status: “It’s working” }`` is passed by default to the template ``index.hb.html``.